airnativeextensions/nativeextensions-documentation/docs/mediaplayer/index.md

   - Can be used to create a background audio player and utilise system controls and notifications
 - Sound Pool (Android only) allows quick playback of short sound effects
 - Performance: Native video playback performance
+- System Control: Dispatch system events to control other media players

 - Standard UI: Ability to display and hide standard UI controls
 - Sample project code and ASDocs reference